The Long Island Seed Project

 Squash- Winter- C. maxima- Hubbard

-MASS CROSS- Small Hubbard Color Blend
+MASS CROSS- Miniature Hubbard Color Blend

-Squash- Winter- C. maxima- Kabocha Type (Round)
+Squash- Winter- C. maxima- Kabocha Type (Round Pumpkins)

 BLEND- Kabocha Mix